markcummins/primail/README.md

 ### Developers 101

 In terms of compatability with 'wp_mail', all the regular WordPress Mail hooks ('wp_mail_succeeded', 'wp_mail_failed') and filters (wp_mail_from, wp_mail_from_name, wp_mail_content_type) are supported.
-There is also an additional 'mandrill_mail' filter

-There is also a 'mandrill_mail' filter which you can hook into just before a request is sent to Mandrill.
+There is also a `mandrill_mail` filter which you can hook into just before a request is sent to Mandrill.
 For example if you want to add some merge tags (as per the [Mandrill Docs](https://mailchimp.com/developer/transactional/api/messages/send-new-message/)), you could filter the email like so.

 ``` php
 add_filter('mandrill_mail', function ($email) {